Emergence

 Making claims

-We can use models to make claims about how disesases work.
-Answer each of the following questions, providing evidence from your model.
+We can use models to make claims about how disesases work, and to provide evidence for those claims.
 In many cases, the best evidence will be a download of the population health plot, along with the disease parameters (infection rate, recovery rate, death rate, and immunity time).